-The directors of the Company ("Directors") are responsible for the other information.
-The other information comprises all the information included in the annual report other than the consolidated financial statements and our auditor's report thereon (the "other information").
+The directors of the Company are responsible for the other information.
+The other information comprises all of the information included in the Company's annual report other than the consolidated financial statements and our auditor's report thereon.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.